 Executor fees and expenses typically involve small expenditures, such as postage, copying fees, and long-distance phone calls but can also include mileage reimbursement for the estate executor.
 More significant administrative costs, such as appraisals, professional fees and court filing fees, are estate expenses paid by the beneficiary and are usually paid directly from estate funds.
 If an executor keeps track of all these extra little costs that the estate doesn't pay for, the executor is entitled to reimbursement.

 If the will doesn't provide for such payment, the executor can petition the court and ask for permission to be paid out of estate funds.
 Assuming the request is in line with statutory guidelines, a judge will typically approve such payment.
 This compensation is in addition to reimbursement for out-of-pocket costs, and the estate can deduct this payment expense as well, either on Form 706, its estate tax return, or Form 1041, its income tax return.
 If the will provides that the executor should receive a bequest in lieu of payment, the Internal Revenue Service doesn't allow a deduction for the bequest's value.

 Few estates actually owe estate taxes, but calculating whether they're due depends on totaling the value of all assets, then making allowable deductions.
-If the resulting number amounts to $ $11.18 million or more, as of 2018, estate tax is due on the balance over $11.18 million at rates as high as 40 percent.
-Therefore, if an estate is large and hovers near that $11.18 million mark, every deduction may count.
+If the resulting number amounts to $11.4 million or more, as of 2019, estate tax is due on the balance over $11.4 million at rates as high as 40 percent.
+Therefore, if an estate is large and hovers near that $11.4 million mark, every deduction may count.

-Even if your estate is worth less than $11.18 million and estate taxes are not an issue, the estate might have to file an income tax return if it took in any money during the probate process, such as because assets earned interest.
+Even if your estate is worth less than $11.4 million and estate taxes are not an issue, the estate might have to file an income tax return if it took in any money during the probate process, such as because assets earned interest.
 This is income to the estate, and the estate must pay taxes on it separately from estate taxes, which are based on the value of the estate.